 Song Jing's works have always dealt with perception of failure, pain, hope and love, both as cause and consequence.
-At the same time, the layers of time, and their shifts, are a dimension of crucial importance for the artist to express her experiences.
+At the same time, the layers of time, and their shifts, are a dimension of crucial importance for the artist to express such experiences.
 These are based on emotions and a fluctuating corporeity more specifically connected to the female cycle.
-Her work comprises of large series of images that she explores by taking motifs from the landscape and nature.
-Her interest in nature also stems from her study of theories of matter.
+Her work comprises of large series of images that she explores by taking motifs from the landscape and nature to approach such themes.

-“ALL THE WO/MEN I AM” is referring to the constraints of being a woman and having to follow the patterns and standards imposed by a male dominated society that tends to objectify women and control their means of expression, mainly their sexuality.
+“ALL THE WO/MEN I AM” is referring to the constraints of being a woman and having to follow the patterns and standards imposed by a male-dominated and sexist society that tends to objectify women and control their means of expression, particularly their sexuality.
 In the photos shown here, although their individual, peculiar features are enhanced once we see them from up close, the idea that one could create a single model out of them from a distance is quite tempting.
 Thus, these fairly abstracted objects that remind us of women's genitalia make us reflect on the many controlled patterns of sex, starting with the physical one.
 In Western art tradition, the depiction of women's sex and genitalia has always been out of the question, for an art concerned with the ideals of beauty could not be “stained” by elements of nature, including the human figure, that would not succeed in capturing it.
 A beautiful woman’s body was then, above all, a passive object of men's desire, and most importantly, her sex was always hidden, or rendered in a very abstract way, for it somehow belonged to the earthly world and the vulgar.
-This has certainly to do with the way visual culture in the modern and contemporary eras has understood the female figure and her body, since the emergence of classical tradition.
-Going back to pre-historical and early-civilization visual cultures, the depiction of the female body was, on the contrary, widely depicted.
-Figurines like the Willendorf Venus were very common in pre-historical times.
-According to certain theories, such objects might have been small statues of goddesses of fertility, thus the marked and exaggerated breasts and depiction of the genitalia.
-The rise of the ancient civilizations – whatever this term means nowadays – has been marked by a centralized, mostly male political power.
-As a consequence, new patterns and standards in the rendering of the human figure prevailed, gradually erasing the previous ways of depicting the female body.
-Eventually, the “ancient” objects came to be neglected or ignored in any theory of art, because of their “primitiveness”.
-It comes as no surprise that a figurine like the Willendorf Venus now belongs to the Museum of Natural History in Vienna, not to the collections of its twin brother, the Museum of Art History, across Theresien Platz.

-A very sarcastic and critical contemporary comics, by Liv Strömquist* , actually approaches this issue and recopilates the so-called “primitive” and ancient image of female figures and their accentuated and very marked genitalia.
-Looking at such images, the diversity of the depiction of woman genitalia is an evidence, a trait that also applies to Jing's series: actually, there is no precise pattern or model of how a vulva should look like.
+A very sarcastic and critical contemporary comics, Der Ursprung der Welt, by Liv Strömquist, actually approaches this issue and recopilates the so-called “primitive” and ancient images of female figures and their accentuated and very marked genitalia.
+While looking at such images, the fact that they render woman genitalia in a variety of shapes is a particular feature that is also Jing's concern in her series.
+Actually, there is no precise pattern or model of how a vulva should look like.
 This is also quite true with the date kernels, as they vary in crack, colour or shape.

 In the world today, we have been witnessing a huge advance in plastic surgery techniques, notably those that can enhance and perfect the female body.
-One of the most recent interventions a woman can presently undergo is vulva plastic surgery, with the declared purpose of making it look “more beautiful”.
+One of the most recent interventions a woman can presently undergo is vulva plastic surgery, to make it look “more beautiful”.